-The culminating capstone for the MS TESOL program will allow students to demonstrate their knowledge of key theories and strategies of TESOL that they have studied throughout the program.
-Students will arrange to use a fieldwork experience to complete the capstone requirements, or they will be assigned an ESL/EFL classroom scenario which will reflect their career intentions.
-Based on the context, students will prepare an annotated reading list of relevant scholarly readings that fall into four subcategories of TESOL: Methods, Second Language Learning, Language and Culture/Policy, and Linguistics.
-Students will then propose and execute a project related to their context, taking into account theory and concepts from the annotated reading list.
-Students will write a reflective paper that presents the project and its outcomes in light of the related research.
-In the capstone course, students will submit assignments at specified intervals, and the instructor will provide feedback to guide them in the completion of the requirements.
+The culminating capstone for the MS TESOL program will allow students to demonstrate their knowledge of the key theories and strategies of TESOL that they have studied throughout the program.
+Students will complete assignments throughout the course leading to a final paper with a literature review, an in-depth project proposal, and a reflection.
 Through the course and its assignments, students will demonstrate their capability in TESOL research, theory, practice, and reflection.
 Students may complete a field experience and a structured external assignment for the course.

 Prerequisite: Program Chair Approval.